 Causes and risks of opioid addiction

 Substance use disorders, including opioid addiction, can have a variety of causes.
-These causes range from environmental to behavioral or genetic.

 According to the National Institute on Drug Abuse, as much as half of a person’s risk of becoming addicted to a substance may be dependent on their genetic makeup.
 Several genetic factors of opioid addiction can include:

-- Family history of addiction or substance misuse
+- Family history of addiction or substance misuse;

-- Co-occurring mental health disorders (depression, anxiety, etc.)
+- Co-occurring mental health disorders (depression, anxiety, etc.);

-- Risk-taking or thrill-seeking personality
+- Risk-taking or thrill-seeking personality.

-In some ways related to a person’s genetic factors are their behavioral factors.
-Certain behavioral traits can increase an individual’s risk of opioid addiction, including:
+Like genetics, certain behavioral traits can increase an individual’s risk of opioid addiction, including:

-- Personal experience with drug use or experimentation
+- Personal experience with drug use or experimentation;

-- Previous criminal activity
+- Previous criminal activity;

-- Regular or heavy tobacco use
+- Regular or heavy tobacco use.

 Equally as powerful as genetic and behavioral factors are the environmental and social risk factors.
 These can include:

-- Poverty or unemployment
+- Poverty or unemployment;

-- Stressful life or family situations
+- Stressful life or family situations;

-- Severe pressures at home or at work
+- Severe pressures at home or at work.

 Lastly, it’s important to understand that one of the leading causes of opioid addiction is prescription misuse.
 Be certain to closely adhere to prescription instructions as set by your physician or primary care provider.
 If you have a personal or family history of substance use disorder or mental illness, be sure to talk to your doctor about whether opioid painkillers are right for you.